SBCV/Blender-Addon-Photogrammetry-Importer/doc/markdown/usage.md

 **For correct camera visualization the size of the images is required.
 If the size information is not present in the reconstruction result (e.g. NVM file) use the import dialog to adjust the "image path" to automatically read the image size or set the default "width" and "height" values.
 Pillow is required to read the image size from disc.** By default the addon searches for the images in the in the folder where the reconstruction file is located.

 There is an option to represent each vertex position with an object using a particle system.
 This allows you to render the point cloud.
-A single texture is used to store the color of all particles. **The color of the points / textures of the images are visible, if 'Cycles Render' is selected and the 3D view is set to "Material".**
+A single texture is used to store the color of all particles. **The color of the points / textures of the images are visible, if "Cycles Render" is selected and the 3D view is set to "Material".** Eevee does not (yet) support "particle info" nodes.
+(See [here](https://docs.blender.org/manual/es/dev/render/eevee/materials/nodes_support.html) for more information.)
+Thus, it is currently **not possible** to render point clouds with individual particle colors **in Eevee**.

 One can add the image plane for each camera defined in the reconstruction file. **This addon uses the node system of Cycles to visualize the image planes.
 Thus, the addon switches automatically to Cycles, if image planes are added.**